maarten-pennings/P2000/readme.md

     check if the function has errors.
 If so, it goes to 42 (trap), if not it jumps to ???
 215 or 315, or 50 or 410, ... chaos.
   - Line 50 tells the user there is an error in the function definition.
+  - Note that error 64 means that the STOP key is pressed.

 I am surprised about the level of detail I knew this machine.
 All the poke addresses, the character codes, `INP`and `OUT` features.